shoreside/golr/README.md

 Next

-- add more examples and provide rspec matcher for grid
+- add more examples (glider, dying population, ...)
+- low-ceremony initialization method to speed up example definition
 - make board 'infinite'
 - Visualization
 - Performance

 # Changelog

+- there is now an rspec matcher for grids (cell states)

 ## 0.2.0
 - Gol is now a Ruby Gem